nithingodi/sf311-triage-bigquery-ai/README.md

         --role="roles/iam.serviceAccountUser"
     ```

----
-## Step 2: Manual Connection Setup
+### Step 3: Run the Manual Connection Setup

 Next, run the manual setup script.
-This script will create the BigQuery connection, retrieve its unique service account ID, and automatically configure the main bootstrap script for you.
+This script creates the BigQuery connection, retrieves its unique service account ID, and automatically configures the main bootstrap script for you.
 ```bash
 bash scripts/manual_setup.sh
 ```

----
-## Step 3: Run the Project
+### Step 4: Run the Project Pipeline

 After the manual setup is complete, you can run the entire project pipeline using the `make` command.
 ```bash
 make run_all
 ```